 That's why this guide can help, as every laptop here has Thunderbolt 3.

-We should also see Thunderbolt 4 coming later in 2020, but it will take a while before that new port is found in laptops.
+We should also see Thunderbolt 4 soon, but it will take a while before that new port is found in laptops.

 Apple's MacBook laptops were some of the first to make use of Thunderbolt ports - in fact, the Cupertino company's support of the connection means that it's the only data port you'll find in modern MacBooks.
 So, it's no surprise that Apple makes some of the best Thunderbolt laptops, and that's why its best laptop, the MacBook Pro 16-inch, is our pick for the very best Thunderbolt laptop.
 As thin, light and sleek as ever, this doesn’t feel like a 16-inch behemoth.
 If you’re worried that this was going to be bulky and awkward to use, don’t be.
 Yet, despite its svelte frame, you’re still getting that extra real estate on that stunning display, as well as the latest and greatest components behind it.
 Apple then rounds those out with amazing (and loud) speakers and a much, much better keyboard.